Enhancement of efficiency in the Dicke model quantum heat engine: Introduction

 This paper is organized as follows.
-In Sec. \ref{sec:level2} we introduce the LMG and Dicke models and some pertinent properties.
-In Sec. \ref{sec:level3} it is shown how to obtain the thermodynamic quantities of the systems and is defined the thermodynamic cycle to be studied.
-In Sec. \ref{sec:level4} we show the results and the analysis of this work.
-In Sec. \ref{sec:level5} we set our principal conclusions.
-Finally, in Appendix \ref{apptft} the quantum phase transition at finite temperature of the models are studied, and in Appendix \ref{apdeg} we analyze a relation between ground state double degeneracy and efficiency increase of our QHEs.
-In this paper, units with $\hbar=k_B=1$ are used.
+In Secction \ref{sec:level2} we introduce the full Dicke model and some properties related to the quantum phase transition.
+In Secction \ref{sec:level3} it is shown how to obtain the system thermodynamic quantities and the quantum heat engine is defined.
+In Secction \ref{sec:level4} we analyze the heat production, work and efficiency of the quantum heat engine and its relation with the quantum phase transition.
+In Secction \ref{sec:level5} we set our principal conclusions and final considerations.
+Finally, in \ref{apdeg} the relation between ground state double degeneracy and efficiency increase in quantum heat engines is analyze.
+In this work units with $\hbar=k_B=1$ are used.